cmlttnts/BeverageTracker/README.md

 ## Features

- 1- Everyday timestapms reset automatically
+ 1- Everyday timestamps reset automatically

- 2- Reset All button is for to showcase reset funtionality when the day changes
+ 2- Reset All button is to showcase reset funtionality when the day changes

  3- No backend for this app but the timestamps are recorded on local storage for showcasing the behaviour